School of Lifespan Development and Educational Sciences

 |Minimum Total Credit Hours:||87|

-Students will take 3 credit hours of CES 88292 per semester for two consecutive semester, for a total of 6 credit hours of internship.
+Students will take 3 credit hours of CES 88292 per semester for two consecutive semesters, for a total of 6 credit hours of internship.

 Elective must be relevant to counselor education and supervision.
 Students must consult with and obtain approval from their advisors about registering for electives.